 Strictly speaking, the above does not hold for all types of documents (e.g., not for comic books or line art).
 In this work, we instead focus on documents designed for \emph{precise} information exchange (see \cref{fig:convention-bound-documents} for examples).
 We term such documents \emph{convention-bound} as they follow strict conventions that govern the contained information and emerged to ensure unequivocal information exchange among domain experts (see \cref{sec:formalization} for a formal definition of convention-bound documents).
 These include sheet music or engineering drawings, but exclude imprecise documents like (ambiguous) illustrative diagrams.
 Due to their non-ambiguity, the document-to-record framing is well-posed for convention-bound documents.

 From this consideration, we derive our main conceptual advance: Document recognition on convention-bound documents is best seen as document-to-record transcription, and benefits from incorporating the intrinsic record structure as an inductive bias in the model's architecture and training process.
-This enables the creation of end-to-end learning for more rare and less-understood document types, particularly those with a non-sequential nature.
+This enables end-to-end learning for more rare and less-understood document types, particularly those with a non-sequential nature.

 In this paper, our contributions are: (1)~\emph{``Document recognition as transcription'' perspective:} By viewing document recognition as complete record transcription of convention-bound documents rather than computer-vision-based extraction of partial descriptions, a meaningful and efficient grouping of document types by record structure emerges naturally that explains performance gaps in state-of-the-art approaches; it is later leveraged for learning.
 (2)~\emph{Method for systematically designing inductive biases for document recognition systems:} Utilizing said record structures in a principled, systematic way leads to a novel approach in designing document-centric model architectures applicable across document types.
+This establishes a bridge from document-to-record transcription to methods for graph prediction.
 (3)~\emph{Implementation of a practical respective machine learning framework:} We introduce an end-to-end, domain-agnostic learning framework based on a unified transformer backbone with document-group-specific adapted inductive biases, useful for sample-efficient document foundation models.
 (4)~\emph{Comprehensive experimental evaluation of proofs of concept:} The postulated principles are valid and effective in monophonic sheet music (document-to-sequence), shape drawings (document-to-set), and simplified engineering drawings (document-to-graph).
-For engineering drawings and documents with a similar general record structure, we show, to the best of our knowledge, the first ever working implementation of an end-to-end learned document recognition approach.
+For mechanical engineering drawings, we show the first ever working implementation of an end-to-end learned document recognition approach.